Is Remediation a Civil Rights Barrier or Does It Bolster Students of Color?

 The Boost is Not Enough

-Regardless of the moderately improved graduation rates of the half of remedial students who completed their sequences, the other half of remedial students had much lower outcomes in college after six years (Chen, 2016).
+Regardless of the moderately improved graduation rates of the half of remedial students who completed their sequences, the other half of remedial students had lower outcomes in college after six years (Chen, 2016).
 This reflects large numbers of students of color who, for myriad and complex social reasons, are not able enroll in and complete college in comparable proportions.
 It is an endemic and intractable problem that scholars rightly highlight in various ways, including the labeling of remediation as a civil rights issue.
+To address this issue, proponents of reforms have repeatedly highlighted low enrollment and completion rates of at-risk students (Bailey et al., 2015), but their recommendations for change have only slightly increased enrollment and pass rates in the first semester or first year (Jaggars & Bickerstaff, 2018).
+The low impact of these initiatives is unsurprising because it would be unreasonable to expect a limited reform in the first year of a college student’s tenure to have substantial effects two, four, or even six years later.

 A Two-Year College Remedial Design That Resolves the Ethical Debate

-Fortunately, there is a model in higher education that obviates the either-or stances on remediation.
+However, there is a model in higher education that obviates the either-or stances on remediation.
 That model is called the Accelerated Study in Associate Programs (ASAP), and it hails from the City University of New York (CUNY).
 It was originally implemented as a randomized controlled trial in New York City, and it has now been successfully replicated in Ohio (Miller et al., 2020).
 Instead of eliminating beneficial remedial coursework, the program embeds it into a framework of support that allows at-risk students, many of whom are students of color, to flourish and graduate at double the rates of the control groups.
+The all-inclusive model costs approximately $2,000 per student per year over and above Pell Grants and other financial aid for low-income students.
+This is because it covers free books, free transportation, and more tutoring, including lower student-counselor ratios.

 Instead of labeling remediation a civil rights issue and barrier, and rather than maintaining its status quo, ASAP utilizes crucial remedial coursework and improves its delivery with a system of support that proponents of developmental education would argue embodies the term’s original intent (Boylan & Bonham, 2014).
 The model’s proper implementation resolves the ethical conflict created by civil rights proponents and remedial reform critics.